sandover/sandover.github.io/content/index.md

 # softmax

-[SoftMax](https://softmax.com/) is an AI startup doing pioneering research into to fundamental problems in Reinforcement Learning (RL).
-During my visiting role there, I focused on learning problems.
-First, how do the people at Softmax learn about AI research, and learn from each other?
+[SoftMax](https://softmax.com/) is an AI startup doing pioneering research into to fundamental problems in Reinforcement Learning (RL) and AI alignment.
+During my visiting role there, I focused on human learning problems.
+First, how does the team Softmax learn about AI research, exchange ideas, and learn from each other?
 We built new tools to support this process better.
-Second, how do people learn and use the SoftMax platform itself?
-I started work on Python notebooks to shorten the path from a standing start to running a real RL experiment.
+Second, how will others learn and use the nascent SoftMax platform itself?
+I started work on Python notebooks to shorten the path from cold start to real RL experiment.

 &nbsp;